cadet/CADET-Match/doc/cli/index.rst

     python -m CADETMatch --generate_graphs --json <path to connfiguration file> -n 6

-Running CADETMatch remotely
+Running CADET-Match remotely
 ---------------------------

-The most common way CADETMatch is used is by logging into a server with SSH and starting a matching session.
+The most common way CADET-Match is used is by logging into a server with SSH and starting a matching session.
-These matches can take hours to days to complete and the following command allows CADETMatch to keep running once you logout.
+These matches can take hours to days to complete and the following command allows CADET-Match to keep running once you logout.

 .. code-block:: bash